mangalam-research/wed/doc/help.rst

 Firefox
 -------

 We're hoping that the lack of Firefox support is going to be temporary.
+The paragraphs below give the state of Firefox support, in reverse chronological order (most recent on top):

+Update November 2017: Firefox support is still suspended.
+The Marionette driver has been released.
+However it is so buggy that there's no way we can run our tests with it.
+And yes, we do mean "buggy" with the full force of that word.
+For instance, the WebDriver specs specify that performing a click on an element should scroll the element into view.
+Our tests rely on this, but Marionette does not implement the scroll, which causes failures during testing.

 Update Summer 2016: things are looking up.
 The Firefox developers have been working on a driver named "Marionette" that *should* solve the support problems.
 Stay tuned.

-Update Fall 2017: Firefox support is still suspended.
-It may be easy to resume it but there's been no demand for it, so...

-For years, wed was supporting Firefox.
+February 2016: For years, wed was supporting Firefox.
 Early on, Firefox was even better supported than Chrome.
 However, the people responsible for maintaining Selenium decided to stop supporting native events in Firefox and forced developers to use synthetic events instead.
 The problem is that Selenium's support for synthetic events on Firefox is unable to accurately reproduce what happens when a user is actually interacting with a browser, *which is the entire point of using Selenium in the first place*.
 The problem has been reported, at
 length:

 * In the `selenium-developers` group `here